DeepakBookdown/stat120_bookdown/_book/Class_Activity_8.md

 (e).
 Interpret

 Interpret your percentile interval in context using a directional statement.
-Does this interval suggest that there is a difference in the percentage of bad loan holders who provided a phone number comapared to the percetage of good loan holders who gave a number?
+Does this interval suggest that there is a difference in the percentage of bad loan holders who provided a phone number compared to the percentage of good loan holders who gave a number?
 Explain.

 <details>
 <summary><red>Click for answer</red></summary>